EugeneTerry/DjangoRestApp/README.md

              └───__pycache__/
      ```

-Next, install these third-party packages for use in your project.
+6. ## Install these third-party packages for use in your project.

 ```sh
 pipenv install django autopep8 pylint djangorestframework django-cors-headers pylint-django
 ```

-   - Create project in current directory
+7. ##  Create project in current directory

      ### Terminal Commands